rhyslwells/Data-Archive/content/uncleaned/semi-structured data.md

 ---
-title: "What is semi-structured data?"
+title: What is semi-structured data?
 tags:
-- data engineering
+  - data
-- concept
+  - engineering
 ---

 Semi-structured data is data that lacks a rigid structure and that does not conform directly to a data model, but that has tags, metadata, or elements that describe the data.
 Examples of semi-structured data are JSON or XML files.
 Semi-structured data often contains enough information that it can be relatively easily converted into structured data.